fj81-dev/lunii-manager/README.md

 ### Effortless device management

-Plug your Lunii in over USB and it shows up in the window with its nickname, colour, serial number, firmware version and free space.
+Plug your Lunii in over USB and it shows up in the window with its nickname, colour, serial number, generation (v2 / v3), firmware version and free space.

 - **Rename** your Lunii ("Léa's Lunii", "Lucas's Lunii"…) and pick its real shell colour.
 - **Reorder stories** by drag-and-drop, push one to the top, to the bottom, or remove it with a single click.
-- **Back up** the Lunii — three flavours behind the toolbar button: copy all stories to your library, copy all stories to **any folder** (USB stick, NAS…), or take a **bit-for-bit `.img` dump** of the whole SD card.
-The dump asks for your macOS password (because reading the raw disk needs root) and shows a live progress bar.
+- **Back up** the Lunii — three flavours behind the toolbar button: copy all stories to your library, copy all stories to **any folder** (USB stick, NAS…), or take a **bit-for-bit `.img` dump** of the SD card.
+The dump asks for your macOS password (reading the raw disk needs root), shows a live progress bar and can be cancelled; if the card is bigger than the Lunii partition it offers to dump just the partition or the whole card.
 - **Open an `.img`** dump back as if it were a Lunii (File → Ouvrir une image SD…).
-Mount it in **read-only** (⇧⌘O) to preserve the original byte-for-byte, or read-write (⌘O) to test the app against the dump.
+Mount it **read-only** (⇧⌘O) to preserve the original byte-for-byte, or read-write (⌘O) to test the app against the dump.
+It mounts as a normal Finder volume, and a 📁 button in the device header opens it in Finder (handy for the staged firmware files).
 - **Wipe** the Lunii (clears all stories, keeps the device settings).

 <p align="center"><img src="rename.webp" alt="Rename" /></p>